jmorris0x0/bass-sentry/README.md

 ## Advanced Feature: Cross Correlation

-The cross-correlation feature on the master node is a pivotal aspect of Bass Sentry.
+The cross-correlation feature on the master node is a central aspect of Bass Sentry.
 It allows for the subtraction of all non-event sounds, such as environmental noise, ensuring the accuracy of the audio level assessments.
 This feature is particularly useful in environments with varying sound sources, like adjacent theaters, providing a clear and undistorted understanding of the event's sound levels.

 ## Licensing

-Copyright © 2023-2024 Jonathan Morris - All Rights Reserved
+Copyright © 2023-2025 Jonathan Morris - All Rights Reserved